willbaskett/MedROAR/README.md

 ![MedROAR Hierarchical Binary Embeddings](resources/figure_3_translation.png)

 # Tabular Data Only: MedROAR vs Agglomerative Clustering Using Patient Information From the SPARK Autism Dataset
 ### MedROAR's learning objective allows it to find patients clustered by high-level similarity.
 This typically produces more cohesive clusters than distance based methods.
+This makes it useful even when the data is purely tabular, without any time-series information.
 ![Agglomerative Clustering vs MedROAR](resources/figure_4_language.png)

 ### More Autism Phenotype Subgroups